natan-dot-com/Panorama-Covid-19/README.md

 ## Descrição (PT-BR)

 ## Description (EN)
 Panorama Covid is an app mainly made in Java and Python, which it's main purpose is to inform and educate people about the SarS-CoV-2 (also known as COVID-19) ongoing pandemic.
-It´s the final project of the Object Oriented Programming Class of University of São Paulo - Brazil (USP).
+It's also the final project of the Object Oriented Programming Class of University of São Paulo - Brazil (ICMC-USP).

 ### Structure
 The app has a main dashboard, that has three main sections: